Your gift is 100% tax deductible.

 Duct Ectasia

-Duct ectasia, also known as mammary duct ectasia, is a benign (non-cancerous) breast condition that occurs when a milk duct in the breast widens and its walls thicken.
+Duct ectasia, also known as mammary duct ectasia, is a benign (noncancerous) breast condition.
+It happens when a milk duct in the breast widens and its walls thicken.
 This can cause the duct to become blocked and lead to fluid build-up.
-It’s more common in women who are getting close to menopause.
-But it can happen at other ages, too.
+It’s more common in women in their 40s to 60s, but it can happen at other ages, too.

-Often, this condition causes no symptoms and is found when a biopsy (removal of small pieces of breast tissue to be checked with a microscope) is done for another breast problem.
+Often, this condition causes no symptoms.
+It is found when a biopsy is done for another condition.
+A biopsy is when a small amount of breast tissue is removed to be checked with a microscope.

 How does duct ectasia affect your breast cancer risk?